 Freelancers can work during the times that you need to maintain contact with your audience.
 Building a social media presence also takes skill.
 You can more easily find reliable freelance social media experts than local talent.
 These experts can professionally manage your Facebook, Twitter, Instagram, Pinterest, and other platforms.

 What good is a store if you don’t have anything that people want to buy?
 You need to keep your selection fresh in order to attract more customers.
 So, where do you go to find new items that you want to sell?
 If you have an online store, you are probably researching new items online.
-Why not pass that over to a remote team member?
+Why not pass that over to a remote worker?

 This kind of research takes a lot of time, and this is not the best use of your time.
 You can find freelancers online with reasonable rates who have experience with product sourcing.
 You can give them criteria to keep in mind and then they can go off and run their searches.
 Honestly, with all their experience, they are likely to be better than you are at finding these hidden gems.
 They can compile all the data that you would need on interesting finds like specifications, images, manufacturers and their contact information, etc. Then you can spend about 5% of the time that you normally would have just running through the list and marking the ones you like best.

 Are you selling products in your brick and mortar store that you buy overseas?
 If so, as above, you are probably researching new suppliers online.
 Looking for new suppliers also takes a lot of time that you should be spending on growth.
 Once you have the raw list, you can approve which ones to reach out to.
-Your remote freelancer then takes over again and sends out a canned response, or connects with these suppliers via chat or VoIP, as you normally would.
+A remote freelancer then takes over again and sends out a canned response, or connects with these suppliers via chat or VoIP, as you normally would.
 Once you get a reply, you might want to build your supplier relationships yourself, or leave it in the hands of another capable online freelancer.
-If you do it yourself, you can introduce your experienced remote worker to take over communications after you have established ties.
+If you do it yourself, you can introduce an experienced remote worker to take over communications after you have established ties.

 Orders and Inventory Management